Welcome to a huge list of psychological pricing strategies.

-However, the previous two tactics assume that your customers are using monthly budgets.
-The researchers explain that you should always consider your target customers (and the types of budgets that they follow):
+However, this tactic assumes that customers are using monthly budgets.
+Always consider your target customers (and their type of budget):

 “…consumers may construct their mental budgets differently on the basis of individual circumstances (e.g., college administrators may budget for the academic year, assistant professors may budget for the semester, college students may budget for the week).”
 (Soster, Gershoff, & Bearden, 2014, pp. 673)

-Oftentimes you’ll want to display a sale price next to an original price.
+Oftentimes you’ll be displaying a sale price next to the original price.
 If so, which placement is more effective:

 - $25 $19

 Biswas et al., (2013) found that customers perceive a larger discount when the sale price is positioned to the right of the original price.

 Why does that happen?
 Based on numerical cognition, we can subtract two numbers more easily when the smaller number is positioned on the right: